callanbr/callanbr/README.md

 Hello!,

 I am Software Engineer with OCD.
-I spend my time teaching code and developing project I have a passion for.
+I spend my time teaching code and developing projects I have a passion for.
 Have a great idea?
 Let me know! [callanbr.com][1]

 ## 📬 Talk with me